Steveorevo/node-red-contrib-actionflows/README.md

 The versatility of ActionFlows allows the adding of additional flow sequences after the original flow has been authored.
 The `action in` node's flow segments can be created or imported dynamically (such as with the `flowman` node).
-Flows can be defined on other tabs or within subflows (see the "Libraries" section below) or restricted to the same tab or subflow where the calling `action` node has been defined.
+Flows can be defined on other tabs or within subflows (see the "Libraries and Scope" section below) or restricted to the same tab or subflow where the calling `action` node has been defined.

 Flow sequence order can also be changed by the `action in` node's settings (see the "Priorities" section).

 [Download the Basic example flow here.](/actionflows/demo/basic.json)

-### Benchmarks
+### Benchmarks and Debugging

 Benchmarks in the `action` node allow you to see how long all `action in` flow sequences take to execute.
-Use the checkbox labelled "Debug action cycle execution time?" to see debug output indicating how long it took to run all of the corresponding `action in/out` flow segments before returning to the calling action.
+Use the checkbox labelled "Debug action cycle execution time" to see debug output indicating how long it took to run all of the corresponding `action in/out` flow segments before returning to the calling action.